quadrillionaiire/SmartStudioRecs/README.md

 - A franchise column was created to identify franchise movies.
 - A calculated column for total revenue was added by summing domestic and foreign gross.
 - Director loyalty was assessed by counting the number of collaborations between a director and studio.

+### Recommendation System

+Our recommendation system uses a hybrid approach combining collaborative filtering and content-based filtering to provide personalized movie suggestions.
+We also predict whether a movie will be high-grossing based on its attributes.

+Collaborative Filtering: This method identifies patterns in user behavior and recommends movies based on the preferences of similar users.
+Content-Based Filtering: Recommends movies that are similar to those a user has previously watched, based on movie attributes such as genre and director.

 Measure of Success